Campaign Management

 Multi-Page User Experience Flow Configuration

-The page flow defines the complete user journey after clicking the phishing email link.
+The page flow defines the user journey after clicking the phishing email link.
 This sequence can include multiple pages to create realistic attack scenarios and educational experiences.

 Page Flow Components